Moving to Siargao Island, Philippines

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "To find a place to live in Siargao Island, you can start by researching online on websites such as Airbnb, Booking.com, and Agoda, where you can find various accommodation options like hotels, resorts, guesthouses, and vacation rentals.
 You can also join Facebook groups dedicated to Siargao Island, where locals and expats often share information about available rentals and accommodations.
 Another option is to visit local real estate agencies or ask for recommendations from friends or acquaintances who have visited or lived in Siargao.
 Once you have shortlisted a few options, make sure to read reviews and compare prices before making a reservation.
-If possible, visit the island and explore different areas to get a feel for the neighborhoods and find a place that suits your preferences and budget," said one expat who made the move to Siargao Island.
+If possible, visit the island and explore different areas to get a feel for the neighborhoods and find a place that suits your preferences and budget," explained one expat living in Siargao Island, Philippines.

 What is a typical expat home or apartment like in Siargao Island?